nasrabadiAM/learnings/data_structure/list.md

  * that these operations may execute in time proportional to the index value
  * for some implementations (the <tt>LinkedList</tt> class, for
  * example).
 Thus, iterating over the elements in a list is typically
- * preferable to indexing through it if the caller does not know the
+ * preferable to indexing through it if the caller does not know thenew
  * implementation.<p>
  *
  * The <tt>List</tt> interface provides a special iterator, called a